garrardkitchen/blog/content/posts/github-actions-workflow-env-vars.md

 We're targeting 2 guest operating systems with our containerization orchestration solution - AKS.
 These are Linux (.NET Core workloads) and Windows (.NET Framework workloads).
 We are having to upgrade our .NET Framework runtimes to 4.8 as this is the minimum requirement to running containers in Kubernetes in Azure.

 There are subtle GitHub Actions Workflows expression differences when working with Powershell and bash.
-I'll drill into these subtleties below.
+Here in this post I concentrate on how you create and set env vars.

-Here is a snippet from our `deploy` GHA workflow.
-We use a workflow_dispatch to deploy either feature branches or our main branch.
+Is the snippet below, which is from our `deploy` GHA workflow, I use a workflow_dispatch to deploy either a feature branch or our main branch.
 Feature branches are deployed to our Development Cluster and non-feature branches to our Production Cluster.

 ```yml
 - name: SETUP MAIN BRANCH